-- Independent states coming together on their own to form a bigger unit - To increase the security by pooling sovereignty and retaining identity - All constituent states have equal power - Example: Switzerland, USA
+- This route involves independent states coming together on their own to form a bigger unit, so that by pooling sovereignty and retaining identity, they can increase their security. - All the constituent states have equal power and are strong. - Example: USA, Switzerland and Australia.